AbeebPro/commandLineMagic/01git/README.md

-_This is my first command line magic_
+_Updated: This is my first command line magic_